Loyola University's Sister Jean shares secret to longevity ahead of 100th birthday

 Ever since the Rambler's Final Four Run, Sister Jean has been on a run of her own, from her Hall of Fame Bobble head, to her LEGO statue, to celebrating her 100th birthday.

-To mark the birthday milestone, Loyal University is hosting a campus celebration to honor the woman who helped inspire generations of its students.
+To mark the birthday milestone, Loyola University is hosting a campus celebration to honor the woman who helped inspire generations of its students.

 "I tell students all the time you can't be somebody different.
 You have to be yourself.
 The person God wanted you to be, and so just use your talents that God has given you and just live your life," Sister Jean said.